johngage/dailycal/_build/intro.md

 ---
 # The Daily Californian and data-backed stories

-## Can the [**Daily Cal**](https://www.dailycal.org/) develop and extend new forms of journalism built on open data, open analysis, and open sources?
+## Can the [**Daily Cal**](https://www.dailycal.org/) develop and extend new forms of journalism built on open data, open analysis, and open sources, building on the explosion at Cal of Data Science?

+## Can the Daily Cal create an innovative environment to extend computational journalism, and collaborate in the work done by, for example, the [New York Times **Open** group](https://open.nytimes.com/)?

+## Can the Daily Cal recruit hundreds of Data Science students from DS8 and DS100 to amplify and extend the data component of every story, from Sports to A&E to Opinion, from ASUC to City to State to UC to Research & Ideas?

 Can every story containing numerical data, maps, or statistics published by the Daily Cal be accompanied by an online Jupyter notebook with open access to all supporting data?

-Look at some stories from the past few weeks.
+### Look at some Daily Cal stories from the past few weeks.

 I've put a Jupyter Notebook in the [August 15 Editorial about BART](./BART/2019-Aug-15.html), where there's an assertion of declining customer satisfaction.
-The JN creates a graph for the past five years of BART's customer satisfaction survey.
-You can run the notebook, live, using the buttons at the top of the page.
+This accompanying JN creates a graph for the past five years of BART's customer satisfaction survey, and allows the reader to redo the analysis interactively.
+You can run the notebook, live, using the Belab button at the top of the page.

 From `BERKELEY’S NEWS